-You can change the type of your chart at any time.
-To change the type of your chart, right on the chart and select ‘Change Chart Type’ in the context menu, or go to the ‘Design’ tab and click the ‘See All Chart’ icon.
+If you don’t like your chart type, you can change it at any time.
+To change the type of your chart, right on the chart and select ‘Change Chart Type’ in the context menu, or switch to the ‘Design’ tab and click the ‘See All Chart’ icon.

-In the ‘Change Chart Type dialog’, you will see the templates for all chart types along with a preview of your chart.
+In the ‘Change Chart Type dialog’, you will see the templates for all chart types as well as a preview of how your chart will look like.
 Choose any template to change your graph type.

 Change the Data Range in Line Chart

-In case you didn’t select all the data you want, or you added a new column (data point), or you changed data in the source table, you can always adjust the data included in the chart.
+In case you didn’t select all the data you want, or you added a new column, or you made changes to your data in the source table, you can always adjust the data included in the chart.

 Select the line chart and on the ‘Design’ tab, in the Data group, click ‘Select Data’ option.

-You can also use this dialog box to switch the rows and columns of your graph.
+In the Select Data Source dialog, you can also switch the rows and columns of your graph.

 Add a Trendline to Your Line Chart

-A trendline is a straight or curved line in a chart that shows the general pattern or prevailing direction of the data.
+A trendline is a straight or curved line in a chart that summarizes a pattern or prevailing direction of the data.